oracc/oracc2/bin/nx/README.txt

 Two tokens are in this category: la₂, "less, minus" and igi, "fraction".
 The fraction expression, igi n ŋal₂ is handled by treating igi as the operative term and ŋal₂ as an optional appendage.
+It is specified in system definitions as the pseudo-fraction n(igiŋal), e.g., 3(igiŋal).

 nv -- number virtual